Santosh9800/AdvancedHacking_Tools/README.md

 ## 🛠 Features
 - Brute-force directories using **ffuf** and **custom wordlists**.
 - Fully automated system setup script (`install.sh`).
+- Support Kali Linux and Parrot Linux etc more.
-- Fast, clean, hacker-style output.
+- Fast, clean, save the output.
 - Lightweight and easy to use.
-- Beginner to Pro friendly!
+- Beginner to Pro friendly

 ---